 Understanding Nutritional Deficiencies

-Chips, sodas, burgers and fries is always on my list for my daily meal.
+Chips, sodas, burgers, and fries are always on my list for my daily meal.
 I am not a fan of home-cooked meals so I just grab any instant meals and go.
 After the winter vacation, I came back to Dubai and went for a check-up.
 I have been having back pain for months and was advised by my doctor to take pain relievers for it.
 I easily get sick and was constantly ill.
 The medicines didn’t help and I was totally depressed.

 I came to know the real cause of my dilemma which is Vitamin D deficiency when a friend introduced me to NAET.
 I didn’t know that nutritional deficiencies affect health greatly.

 With regular NAET sessions, I noticed a huge difference.
-I started feeling better and better everyday.
+I started feeling better and better every day.
 Happily, I don’t have to take pain relievers anymore.
 Above all these, I definitely see a healthier version of me.